FC84/friend-finder/README.md

 *Friend Finder* application is meant to simulate a simple dating app.
 The application is implemented using a [Node.js](https://nodejs.org/en/) and [Express](https://expressjs.com/) server on the back end.
 ## Demo

 *Friend Finder* is deployed to Heroku.
-Please check it out
+Please check it out [Here] https://howtofindyourbff.herokuapp.com/